Where beach days blend into unforgettable nights.

 All About Ipanema Beach

 The shoreline is divided into postos, or lifeguard stations.
 Each posto acts as a social hub, and together they shape the beach’s identity.
-As you walk along the sand, the atmosphere shifts every few hundred meters.
+As you walk along the sand, the setting shifts every few hundred meters.
 Because of this layout, the area feels organized rather than chaotic.

 Beach Social Zones (Postos)